Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Suspension Analysis, Continued

 \subsection{Algorithm}

 Before proceeding to the algorithm, we formally define constraints. \begin{definition}[Constraints] We define the constraints $\cstr \in R$ as follows. {\upshape

 } \end{definition}

-Algorithm~\ref{alg:flow} presents the suspension analysis.
+Algorithm~\ref{alg:flow} is the full suspension analysis.
 The algorithm uses a worklist and constraints produced by Algorithm~\ref{alg:gencstr} to propagate abstract values throughout the program until fixpoint.
 In particular, the algorithm propagates the new suspension-related constraints.